CoolBeee/CSCI_677_ComputerVision_Project/README.md

 # Methods
 YoloV11
+- YOLOv11 offers enhanced accuracy, faster inference speeds, and broader applicability across various computer vision tasks, making it a highly efficient and versatile choice for object detection.
-- Used for object detection and bounding box generation
+- That is why it is used for the system's initial object detection and bounding box generation.

 KalmanFilter
 - Used to estimate a state, comprised of a position and velocity, using predictions and measurements.